multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## Reconstructing non-pruned databases

-An alternative to downloading the non-pruned history is to reconstruct it locally (on your own infrastructure).
+The recommended method for populating a non-pruned database is to reconstruct it locally (on your own infrastructure).

 There are also two options for reconstructing a non-pruned database:
 - Based on the **[import-db](/validators/import-db/)** feature, which re-processes past blocks - and, while doing so, retains the whole, non-pruned accounts history.